TcOpenGroup/TcOpen/README.md

 ![Profile set](assets/pics/compile_profile.png)

-**The build process might be susceptible to some issues due to configuration and evnironment differences.
-Should you encounter a problem please report the issue [here](https://github.com/TcOpenGroup/TcOpen/issues)**
+**The build process might be susceptible to some issues due to configuration and environment differences.
+Should you encounter a problem, please report the issue [here](https://github.com/TcOpenGroup/TcOpen/issues)**

 ## Code format
-TcOpen is powered by STweep for TwinCAT a source code formatter for Structured Text.
+TcOpen is powered by STweep for TwinCAT, a source code formatter for Structured Text.

-When contributing to TcOpen please use this set of settings for STweep: [TCOpen.zip](https://github.com/Barteling/TcOpen/files/6455049/TCOpen.zip)
+When contributing to TcOpen, please use this set of settings for STweep: [TCOpen.zip](https://github.com/Barteling/TcOpen/files/6455049/TCOpen.zip)

 STweep is free of charge for active contributors to this project.